jonohill/docker-at-vps/readme.md

-# docker-at-larrys
+# docker-at-vps

-docker-compose configuration for managing my personal box on Oracle Cloud.
+docker-compose configuration for managing my vps.

 Use what you like, but it's not designed to be a reusable configuration.